zenhack/haskell-capnp/README.md

 [![build status][ci-img]][ci]
 [![hackage][hackage-img]][hackage]

-A Haskell library for the [Cap'N Proto][1] Cerialization protocol.
+A Haskell library for the [Cap'N Proto][1] Cerialization and RPC protocol.

-Serialization (read & write) support works, with some limitations:
+Serialization support works, with some limitations:

 * Generated schema currently ignore type parameters ([#29][issue29]).
 * Schema which define custom default values for fields of pointer type